SENS Research Foundation Research Center

 Principal Investigator: Amutha Boominathan

 Mitochondria are the tiny cellular “power plants” in our cells, which take energy from our food and convert it into a form that can be used to power the cell’s energy-intensive processes.
-Like other power plants, they generate waste in the process – in this case, free radicals – which over time damage mitochondrial DNA.
-As a result, a small but rising number of our cells get taken over by such dysfunctional mitochondria as we age.
+Unfortunately, like actual power plants, they generate waste – in this case called free radicals, which damage mitochondrial DNA (mtDNA) over time.
+As a result, some cells become burdened by these dysfunctional mitochondria and can accumulate in the body as we age.
 These damaged cells in turn export toxic molecules to far-flung tissues, contributing to Parkinson’s disease, age-related muscle dysfunction, and other conditions.

-The MitoSENS goal is to achieve a grand engineering solution to the problem of accumulation of cells with these mutation-bearing mitochondria: allotopic expression of functional mitochondrial genes.
-Allotopic expression involves placing “backup copies” of all of the protein-coding genes of the mitochondria in the cell’s nucleus.
-From this “safe harbor”, the copied genes can then direct the cell’s machinery to produce engineered versions of the missing mitochondrial proteins and deliver them to the mitochondria.
-With their full complement of proteins restored, mitochondria can resume producing energy normally, despite lacking the genes to produce them on their own.
+The MitoSENS goal is to engineer a solution to the accumulation of cells with these mutation-bearing mitochondria via allotopic expression.
+Allotopic expression involves placing “backup copies” of all the protein-coding genes of the mtDNA in the cell’s nucleus.
+From this “safe harbor,” the copied genes can then direct the cell’s machinery to produce engineered versions of the missing mitochondrial proteins and deliver them to the correct location.
+With their full complement of proteins restored, mitochondria can resume producing energy normally – despite lacking functional copies of these genes to produce them on their own.

-Next, the MitoSENS team plans to demonstrate efficacy in living, breathing mice – specifically, Maximally Modifiable Mice (MMM) from the SRF funded work at ASC.
-The new MMM-derived mouse model will have the allotopic ATP8 construct engineered into their nuclear genomes from conception, but will have mitochondria (and thus mitochondrial DNA) derived from FVB mice, with their mutant ATP8 gene.
-This work, in conjunction with behavioral studies to be performed in collaboration with the Brand lab at the Buck Institute, is expected to prove that the allotopic gene actually functions in vivo, restoring the mice’s ability to generate cellular energy efficiently.
+The MitoSENS team also has ongoing experiments to demonstrate efficacy in living, breathing mice – specifically, a transgenic ATP8 mouse derived from the Maximally Modifiable Mice (MMM) created through the SENS Research Foundation-funded work at Applied StemCell.
+The new MMM-derived mouse model will have the allotopic ATP8 copy engineered into their nuclear genomes but will inherit functionally compromised mitochondria (and thus mitochondrial DNA) from a cross with FVB mice, which have a specific mutation in the mitochondrial ATP8 gene.
+This work is being done in collaboration with the Brand lab at the Buck Institute and will include biochemical and behavioral assays to evaluate if the allotopically expressed ATP8 gene can rescue the phenotype.